SanderMertens/flecs/docs/RestApi.md

 ![Remote Explorer](img/explorer-system.png)

-When a named rule query has variables, variables can be optionally provided as arguments to the query.
+When a named query has variables, variables can be optionally provided as arguments to the query.
 The following example provides the value `Apples` to the query variable `food` for query `eats_query`, which constrains the results to only show results with `Apples`:

 ![Remote Explorer](img/explorer-arguments.png)